pmjdebruijn/ShuttlePRO/README.md

 The program will automatically be built with Jack MIDI support if the Jack development files are detected at compile time.
 (If you do have Jack installed, but you still want to build a Jack-less version of the program for some reason, you can do that by running `make JACK=` instead of just `make`.)

-Finally, if you also want hot-plugging support, you can run `sudo make install-udev` to have the corresponding udev rules and helper script installed.
-However, we recommend that you first go without this, until you have everything set up as needed, and even then you should first read the *Hot-Plugging* section very carefully and note the caveats concerning this feature.
+Finally, if you also want hotplugging support, you can run `sudo make install-udev` to have the corresponding udev rules and helper script installed.
+(If you specified the `prefix` variable during `make install`, the same value should be used here, so that the proper absolute path to the shuttlepro program gets inserted into the helper script.)
+However, we recommend that you first go without this, until you have everything set up as needed, and even then you should first read the *Hotplugging* section at the end of this manual and note the caveats concerning this feature.

 [Jack]: http://jackaudio.org/